Melisa-Cardozo/forecasting-commodities-prices/README.md

 * Why certain models generalize and perform better in forecasting tasks.
 * Implementing AutoML techniques (AutoTS) and interpreting their practical implications.

-This work was developed as part of my Data Science Master's program, intended to be included in my professional portfolio for roles as a Data Analyst or Machine Learning Engineer.
+This work was developed as part of my Data Science Master's program, intended to be included in my professional portfolio.

 ---